NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

 * **Source:** Adapted from [COVID-Collateral](https://github.com/johntaz/COVID-Collateral/blob/master/codelists/CSV/aurum_codelist_ethnicity.csv)

 * **Additional comments:**
-  - The COVID-Collateral ethnicity codelist was adapted for this project
   - **Main changes:**
-    - As the project is a UK-wide project, we chose to create variables specific to each UK nation's 2011 census categories: _EthnicityEngWales2011_, _EthnicityScot2011_ and _EthnicityNI2011_
+    - As the project is a UK-wide project, we chose to create variables specific to each UK nation's 2011 census categories: _EthnicityEngWales2011_, _EthnicityScot2011_ and _EthnicityNI2011_, as well as a UK-wide census 2011 variable based on [UK Government ethnicity harmonised standard](https://analysisfunction.civilservice.gov.uk/policy-store/ethnicity-harmonised-standard/#presentation-united-kingdom), named _EthnicityUK2011_
     - We also kept a broad ethnic group variable, named _Ethnicity6_, but instead of consisting of "White", "Black", "South Asian", "Mixed", "Other" and "Not Stated", we changed "South Asian" to "Asian" to match all the UK censuses 2011 and included East Asian ethnic groups in this new group
-    - We created a UK-wide census 2011 variable based on [UK Government ethnicity harmonised standard](https://analysisfunction.civilservice.gov.uk/policy-store/ethnicity-harmonised-standard/#presentation-united-kingdom), named _EthnicityUK2011_
-    - The table below shows the main mapping between the different ethnicity variables
+    - The table below shows the mapping between the different ethnicity variables:

       |	EthnicityEngWales2011	| EthnicityScot2011	|	EthnicityNI2011 |	EthnicityUK2011	|	Ethnicity6|
       |----|---------|------|----|----|